 - Indiana bat (Myotis sodalis)

 - Townsend’s big-eared bat (Corynorhinus townsendii ingens)

 - Northern long-eared bat (Myotis septentrionalis)*

-Bats, as the primary predators of night-flying insects, play a crucial ecological role.
-But they have a vital economic role, too.
-Research has shown that bats provide between a $3.7 and $52 billion ecosystem service benefit to US farmers and ranchers, by reducing the costs of pesticides.
-If we continue to lose bats from WNS, wind facility fatalities, and other causes, there will be an economic impact.
+Bats play a crucial ecological role as the principal predators of night-flying insects.
+Also, bats have an essential financial part.
+Research shows that bats deliver between $3.7 and $52 billion in ecological service advantages to US farmers and ranchers by decreasing the costs of pesticides.
+If we keep losing bats from white-nose syndrome, wind facility fatalities, and other causes, there will be an economic effect.